“How Are You?” in Spanish, Plus 8 More Formal and Informal Ways to Say It

 In our everyday encounters with other people, we use these phrases over and over.

-We’ll even provide some appropriate responses.
+I’ll even provide some appropriate responses.

 The Basic Greeting: ¿Cómo Estás?

 Let’s have a look at each one of these in more detail.

 In Spanish, the way you conjugate a verb changes depending on how many people you’re addressing, and on whether you’re in a formal or informal situation.
 In this case, the important verb is estar (to be).

 So, depending on who you’re speaking to, you may have to slightly adjust your conjugation.
 For each of the examples below, I’ll provide the appropriate pronoun.
 When speaking, tú is not usually used in these phrases, but for the others, the pronouns are optional when in parentheses.